mathieuprog/datetime-helpers/README.md

 // returns a list of the 7 days of week, starting from Monday

 getLocalizedDaysOfWeek('en-UK', DayOfWeek.Sunday)
-// returns a list of the 7 days of week, starting from Wednesday
+// returns a list of the 7 days of week, starting from Sunday
 ```

 ## Month helpers